analogdevicesinc/no-OS/projects/swiot1l/README.md

 The MaximSDK provides distributions of `arm-none-eabi-` GCC compiler + utilities and `OpenOCD`, so you don't have to install these separately.

+# Overview

+Currently, this project offers 2 firmware examples meant to run on the AD-SWIOT1L-SL board:
+	- The first one is based on the IIO framework.
+It may be used in combination with Scopy (+ the SWIOT1L plugin) or any other IIO client (such as pyadi-iio).
+This will be referred to as "SWIOT1L default firmware".
+	- The other one showcases how you may send data over MQTT to a remote broker connected over the 10Base-T1L port.
+This will be referred to as "SWIOT1L MQTT firmware".

-# Building the project
+# Building the SWIOT1L default firmware

 This is only intended to be run on the MAX32650 target.

 1. Open a terminal and navigate to this project directory (if building on Windows, `Git Bash` has to be used).
+Please remember that switching between the firmware examples requires you to clean the previous build artifacts.
+You may do this by running `make reset`.
-2. Type `make RELEASE=y -j`, in order to build the project.
+2. Type `make RELEASE=y SWIOT1L_STATIC_IP=y -j`, in order to build the project.
+You may leave out the `SWIOT1L_STATIC_IP=y` flag if you want the IP to be assigned using DHCP.
 The `RELEASE` flag adds `-O2` optimization and is optional, but without it, the MCU won't be able to keep up with the AD74413R's sampling rate, and some samples will be lost.
 So, it should only be omitted during debugging.

 A successful build should end with the following terminal output:
 ```